theEmperorofDaiViet/chatapp-vue-firebase-1/README.md

 - Open [Firebase](https://firebase.google.com/) and create a new project.
 - Go to the Authentication section and enable Google sign-in.
 - Then switch to the Cloud Firestore section and create a new database in test mode.
-- Finally, click on "Add Firebase to your app" in the main page, register the app, copy the configuration details and paste in the [firebase.js](./src/firebase.js) file.
+- Finally, click on "Add Firebase to your web app" in the main page, register the app, copy the configuration details and paste them in the [firebase.js](./src/firebase.js) file.

 ## Project setup
 ```